 - The digital signature may be Class II or Class III and should have the IEC of the firm embedded in the DSC

-- Any new applicant exporter needs to initially register at the e-platform.
-The password will be sent on the email and mobile number of the IEC holder.
+- Any new applicant exporter needs to register at the e-platform initially.
+The password will be sent to the email and mobile number of the IEC holder.

-- If the IEC holder desires to update the email on which communication is to be sent, the same will be done by using the ‘IEC profile Management’ service on the DGFT website
+- If the IEC holder desires to update the email on which communication is sent, the same will be done using the ‘IEC profile Management’ service on the DGFT website.

-- Once registration is completed, the IEC branch details would be auto-populated as per the DGFT-IEC database.
+- Once registration is completed, the IEC branch details will be auto-populated as per the DGFT-IEC database.

 - The applicant is required to ensure that updated IEC details are available in the DGFT system.
 Necessary steps may be taken to modify the IEC details online, whenever required